Sparse induced subgraphs in P_6-free graphs: Introduction

 Recall that the correctness of the dynamic programming algorithm of~\cite{LokshantovVV14} relies on the observation that a clique tree of $G+F$ provides a computation path in which the algorithm finds a solution at least as good as $I$.
-To provide an analogous proof in our setting, one needs to confine such problematic set $\mathcal{D}$ in one subtree of a clique tree of $G+F$.
+In our setting, our trouble is a (possibly large) family $\mathcal{D}$ of components of $G-\Omega$ that we do not want to separate while processing a container for $\Omega$, but in a different place, ``closer'' to the vertices of $\mathcal{D}$.
+From the point of view of the dynamic programming algorithm, this is not a problem as long as all vertices of $\mathcal{D}$ are confined in one subtree of a clique tree of $G+F$.
 This consideration brings us to the final definition of a carver.

+\begin{definition} Let $G$ be a graph and $d$ and $k$ be positive integers.
+A family $\carvers \subseteq 2^{V(G)}$ is a \emph{tree-depth-$d$ carver family} of \emph{defect $k$} in $G$ if for every treedepth-$d$ structure $\T$ in $G$,